ErikKassubek/ADVOCATE/doc/recording.md

 the `nanotime` function is slightly slower than the use of a global atomic variable, even for programs where a lot of recorded operations are executed at the same time.
 Since the main reason for routine local recording is performance, it was not useful to use the `nanotime` function.

+## Writing

+When the main function terminates, it calls the [FinishTracing](../go-patch/src/advocate/advocate_tracing.go#65) function.
+This will collect all the local traces and write them into files.
+We ignore all internal routines, that where created and run before the main routine started to execute.

 [^1]: M. Knyszek.
 "Execution tracer overhaul". https://github.com/golang/proposal/blob/master/design/60773-execution-tracer-overhaul.md (Accessed 2025-03-29)\
 [^2]: [runtime/cputicks.go](../go-patch/src/runtime/cputicks.go#L11)\